TITLE Health Career Coordinator, AHEC

-1. Works with local communities, schools, hospitals and other medical facilities, and state educational and social service agencies to plan and implement health profession recruitment programs in Southwest Missouri by developing, conducting, and reporting needs assessments concerning recruitment, retention, and optimal distribution of health professionals determined to be the most needed in the region.
+1. Works with local communities, schools, hospitals, other medical facilities, and state educational and social service agencies to plan and implement health profession recruitment programs in Southwest Missouri by developing, conducting, and reporting needs assessments concerning recruitment, retention, and optimal distribution of health professionals determined to be the most needed in the region.

-2. Develops a strategic plan for the implementation of a rural initiative to recruit interested students into the health professions by collaborating with SWMO AHEC staff, boards, and the Missouri Area Health Education Center (MAHEC) staff, developing contacts with prospective students, particularly targeting early nurturing, and developing motivational programs to introduce health careers and to promote academic preparation excellence in elementary and secondary schools.
+2. Develops a strategic plan for the implementation of a rural initiative to recruit interested students into the health professions by collaborating with SWMO AHEC staff, boards, and the Missouri Area Health Education Center (MAHEC) staff, developing contacts with prospective students, particularly targeting early nurturing, developing motivational programs to introduce health careers, and promoting academic preparation excellence in elementary and secondary schools.

-3. Develops and implements health profession recruitment programs (including medical students) with necessary partners by developing initiatives for health career education programming to include shadowing experiences, health career events/workshops, mentoring programs, summer enrichment programs, health career opportunities manuals, counseling/referral services, animal dissections, and evaluation/long term tracking from recruitment through alumni status.
+3. Develops and implements health profession recruitment programs (including medical students) with necessary partners by developing initiatives for health career education programming to include shadowing experiences, health career events/workshops, mentoring programs, summer enrichment programs, health career opportunities manuals, counseling/referral services, animal dissections, and evaluation and long-term tracking from recruitment through alumni status.

-4. Encourages participation from local educators, health professionals, and communities by developing linkages with SWMO AHEC schools districts that involve administrators, guidance counselors, and health/science/math classroom instructors and incorporating media promotion of health careers to focus the general public’s attention on health career opportunities and related education options.
+4. Encourages participation from local educators, health professionals, and communities by developing linkages with SWMO AHEC school districts that involve administrators, guidance counselors, and health/science/math classroom instructors and incorporating media promotion of health careers to focus the general public’s attention on health career opportunities and related education options.

 5. Implements specific strategies promoting rural student recruitment, such as role model workshops, academic support groups, shadowing and mentoring programs, and health career opportunity fairs.